 1. The Interview Process Is Slower

 According to a Glassdoor study, average hiring times in the U.S. expanded from 12.6 days to 22.9 days between 2010 and 2014.
-This can be frustrating for job applicants, but the extended interview process is due to changes in the nature of jobs.
+While frustrating for job applicants, but this extended interview process is due to changes in the nature of jobs.

 Previously, there were many lower-skilled positions, but the most in-demand jobs now are those that require experience and training.
 These jobs require a more thorough—and therefore longer—interview process.